AdiNarendra98/AI-for-Environment/Landsat-Classification-Using-Neural-Network/README.md

 # Landsat Classification Using Neural Networks

-**This the code for a step-by-step approach to the [**Playlist by Pratyush Tripathy**](https://www.youtube.com/playlist?list=PL5VtL7Y4tgIl_wNWdus4_CwWvmdKCH7bz) on Landsat 5 multispectral data classification or simple terms using neural networks to classify landcover in cities of Bangalore and Hyderabad(in this use-case)**
+**This the code for a step-by-step approach to the [**Playlist by Pratyush Tripathy**](https://www.youtube.com/playlist?list=PL5VtL7Y4tgIl_wNWdus4_CwWvmdKCH7bz) on Landsat 5 multispectral data classification or simple terms using neural networks to classify landcover in cities of Bangalore and Hyderabad(in this usecase)**

 ## Results